JenH0620/Recommendation-System-Notebook/README.md

 # Recommendation-System-Notebook
-This is a file contains my learning notebook, the relative thinking of some algorithms and
+This is a file contains my learning notebooks, the relative thinking of some algorithms and some question lists.